arthi2900/app1/docs/prd.md

 - Questions automatically linked to teacher's school
 - Backend validation ensures teacher can only upload for assigned subjects
 - Cannot upload questions for other teachers' subjects
+- Template file contains only classes and subjects assigned to the teacher

 Principal Access:
 - Can bulk upload questions for all subjects in their school
 - Questions automatically linked to principal's school
 - No subject restriction\n- Can upload questions for any class and subject in their school
+- Template file contains all classes and subjects from principal's school

 Data Isolation:
 - All uploaded questions are school-scoped
 - Backend validation ensures data isolation
 - Cross-school upload prevented
 - Questions visible only to users from same school
+- Template file dynamically generated based on user's school and role

 #### 6.4.9 Bulk Upload UI Components